Welcome

 The LP contains a 36 page book, as seen below.
 I would be indebted to anyone who can translate this and the jacket notes from German to English.

-When the Jolly Boys recordings next appeared on a series of CDs released from 1989 - 1997, the line up was entirely different from the late 1970s Salem line up that recorded two LPs.
-However, Allan Swymmer, from the early 1970s line up was back in the picture, as was original Jolly Boy banjoist Moses Deans .
-Gone was Donald Davidson, whose recording career, as far as I have been able to determine, ended with the above Wailers LP.
+When the Jolly Boys recordings next appeared on a series of CDs released from 1989 - 1997.
+The line up was a remerging of the two groups orchestrated by Deans.
+Swymmer brought Bennett into the fold.
+Dee Davison was not involved, whose recording career, as far as I have been able to determine, ended with the above Wailers LP.

 This was the most popular Jolly Boys line up.
 They would record 4 CDs and tour the world.
 This Jolly Boys line up consisted of: